fluteds/CSS/Discord/readme.md

 # Discord

-I use most of these for my own personal use.
-Each theme is usable with BetterDiscord or a custom CSS enabler (if you use webclient.)
+Each theme is usable with your favourite css injector (BetterDiscord, EnhancedDiscord, BeautifulDiscord)

 ## Table of Contents